Lee Library, photo by Ian Olsson

 The Sir David Williams Room is a study space on the ground floor of the Library named in honour of the College's former President (1980-1993).
 The Gordon Johnson Room, also on the ground floor of the Library, contains the College's computers on the University network.
 Dr Johnson was Wolfson President from 1993-2010.
 The Reading Room, on the first floor of the Library, holds our collections and a range of study spaces.

 Over the years, donations have helped the Library acquire essential books to support our students' research and education.
-You can join our community of supporters by making a gift through our Annual Giving Campaign - on the donation form, please choose 'Other' and specify 'Library'.
-If you would like to find out more, please get in touch with our Development Office.
+You can join this community of supporters and make a gift to improve academic resources and training for Wolfson members.
+To make a gift online, please choose 'Other' and specify 'Library'.
+If you would like to find out more, please get in touch with our Development Office

 1 / 3